breatheco-de/content/src/content/how-to/javascript-array-slice.md

 // Output: ["dog', "cat"]
 ```

-In the previous snippet of code, we use `**Array.slice()**` to create a subarray from the array assigned to `animals`.
+In the previous snippet of code, we use `**Array.slice()**` to create a sub-array from the array assigned to `animals`.
 In this article we will be exploring how to use the slice method, different solutions, the syntax, parameters that can be used and returned values.

-## What Does JavaScript Array Slice Method Do?
+## What Does Javascript Array Slice Method Do?

 The **`.slice()`** method  creates a shallow copy of some or all of the elements from the original array starting at a specific index and ending at another index.
 The original array remains unmodified.
 The `slice` method received two arguments: the `start` index and the `end` index.